Authors of section

 Nailing without image intensification

 Image intensification is routine for IM nailing, when available.
-However, tibial nailing can be done without it, but with modified techniques.
-Attention must be paid to
+Tibial nailing can be done without image guidance, but only with modified techniques and implants.
+If performed, attention must be paid to the following:

 1. Choosing a proper entry site